chunyang-w/emm-cmd/README.md

 Cool things is that, we can now use AI to help us to find the correct command.

-Just try: `emm "what is the command to list all files in a directory?"`
+Just try: `emm "what is the command to find all files start with 'data'?"`

 Here is what it will return: